Ngā pitopito kōrero, ngā rangahau hoki

 The first step was to design a survey that collected the information we needed.

 We used a survey designed for a 2013 international research project entitled The Effects of Menorrhagia on Women’s Quality of Life: A case-control study (Gokyildiz et al) as our starting point.
-We then formed an advisory group comprised of HFNZ women, who helped shape the final survey into one that gathered the information required to inform our Pharmac submission, and that reflected the experiences of HFNZ women accurately.
+We then formed an advisory group comprised of HNZ women, who helped shape the final survey into one that gathered the information required to inform our Pharmac submission, and that reflected the experiences of HNZ women accurately.
 The questions gathered statistical information, as well as quality of life information.
 There were 16 questions in all.

-The survey was emailed to 218 HFNZ women over the age of 16, with the instruction that young women under 16 were welcome to complete the survey with parental support (if required), or that adults may complete the survey on their behalf (with their permission).
+The survey was emailed to 218 HNZ women over the age of 16, with the instruction that young women under 16 were welcome to complete the survey with parental support (if required), or that adults may complete the survey on their behalf (with their permission).

 We had a very good response rate, with 71 women (33%) submitting their survey.
 Of those, 97% had a diagnosed bleeding disorder or carried the haemophilia gene.